Journalit

 Core trade columns

-Ticker, direction, status, P&L, duration, account, thesis, and image preview.
+Ticker, direction, review status, trade status, P&L, duration, account, thesis, and image preview.

 Timing columns